 An absolute must-see, the Québec City region is steeped in history and generous in nature.
 The Old Québec district, known for its historical appeal, heritage sites, museums and cultural attractions, is positively wonderful in the winter.
-The region enjoys an exceptional amount of snow that delights winter sports enthusiasts and is home to the only ice hotel in North America.
+The region enjoys an exceptional amount of snow that delights winter sports enthusiasts.
 After a fun-filled day, treat your taste buds to top-class dining at the city’s best restaurants.

 Photo credit: Simon Clark, Destination Québec cité